robcmills/openspace-jeopardy/readme.md

 - [ ] Refactor contestantsAtom to use an atom per contestant instead of one atom for all contestants
 - [ ] Add strictmode
 - [x] Incorrect responses should deactivate contestant
+- [ ] Implement ability to change username